 Reading the Bible on your own is a great start to growing in your walk with Christ.

-However, if you want to understand the Bible, you need to study it.
+However, if you want to understand the Bible, you have to learn how to study the Bible.

-Attending your local churches weekly bible study is a great place to start.
+Attending your local church’s weekly bible study is a great place to start.

 Bible studies are less formal than Sunday service.
 Usually, you can ask the Pastor or group leader questions and gain insight from other members of the congregation.

 There are also ways to study the Bible on your own, but that’s a topic for another day.

 I hope answered all of your questions about the Bible and how to read it.